ZhenshengLee/performance_test/README.md

 ## Middleware plugins

-### Native plugins

 The performance test tool can measure the performance of a variety of communication solutions from different vendors.
 In this case there is no [rclcpp or rmw layer](http://docs.ros2.org/beta2/developer_overview.html#internal-api-architecture-overview) overhead over the publisher and subscriber routines.

+The performance_test tool implements an executor that runs the publisher(s) and/or the subscriber(s) in their own thread.

-The following plugins are currently
+ The following plugins are currently implemented:
-implemented:

-#### Eclipse Cyclone DDS
+### Eclipse Cyclone DDS

 - [Eclipse Cyclone DDS 0.9.0b1](https://github.com/eclipse-cyclonedds/cyclonedds/tree/0.9.0b1)
 - CMake build flag: `-DPERFORMANCE_TEST_CYCLONEDDS_ENABLED=ON`